thomas-roux/iris_analysis/README.md

 ---

-The descriptive statistices grouped by plant species are as follows:
+The descriptive statistics grouped by plant species are as follows:

 **Descriptive statistics, *I. setosa* (values rounded to 1 decimal spaces)**